 I accidentally missed my toll.
 How do I pay?

 If you used an electronic lane without a compatible device, you will be tolled at the violation rate based upon the vehicle’s class.
 We cannot accept a toll violations payment until the trip is processed in our system.
-Trips are processed within three business days and statements are typically mailed within two weeks of the trip.
-At that time, the vehicle’s registered owner.
-At that time, payment can be made here using information from your toll violation statement in the mail with payment instructions and contact information.
+Trips are processed within three business days and statements are typically mailed within two weeks of the trip to the vehicle’s registered owner.
+At that time, payment can be made here using information from your toll violation statement.

 How do I know what my toll will be?